-Pretty much all other accountants charge a fixed monthly or annual fee with a defined list of services.
-If you decide to go for such a package make sure to drill down and cover all the terms.
+Pretty much all other accountants charge a fixed monthly, or an annual fee with a defined list of services.
+If you decide to go for such a package, make sure to drill down and cover all the terms.

-A firm might market packages with low prices but charge hefty additional fees for essential components such as a self-assessment (which every limited company director needs).
-Make sure you clarify these points so you're comparing packages like for like.
+A firm might market packages with low prices, but charge hefty additional fees for essential components such as completing the Self Assessment tax return (which every limited company director needs).
+Make sure you clarify these points, so you're comparing packages like for like.